-Talks at the SOTL conference are twelve minutes in duration, with five minutes for questions.
+Talks are the most visible and most selective format at the conference.
+A successful talk proposal must show a full research story, including evidence, analysis, and conclusions that are relevant for UC Davis educators or other SOTL researchers.
+Talks at the SOTL conference are a tight fifteen minutes in duration, with five minutes for questions.
 The most standard format is a PowerPoint presentation, including research motivation/questions, methods, results, and discussion/conclusion.

 Space and Equipment: